 Back in Niagara Falls, on the Ontario side of the river, two restaurants combine good food with outstanding views of the falls.
-The dining room at Elements on the Falls Restaurant directly overlooks the Horseshoe Falls and offers a relaxed family-oriented setting.
+The dining room at Table Rock House Restaurant directly overlooks the Horseshoe Falls and offers a relaxed family-oriented setting.
 The menu at this popular tourist pick operated by the Niagara Parks Commission features traditional fare such as prime rib, steaks and seafood enhanced with fresh local and regional ingredients.
 The views are wonderful, especially each evening when the falls are lit with colorful lights.

 The second restaurant offering stunning views of the falls sits high atop the landmark Skylon Tower, an attraction first-time visitors won't want to miss.
 Because it's the only revolving restaurant in the area, The Skylon Tower Dining Rooms is an attraction on its own and is one of the most fun things to do here.
 In season it's a very popular choice, so expect a bustling ambience with some close table spacing.
 The menu features such traditional fare as prime rib, steaks and seafood.
 As with most revolving restaurants, you pay a premium for the view and the ambience, but you are sure to have a memorable dining experience.